bhmj/goblocks/README.md

 The settings for the whole app are located in config.yaml.
 The only allowed argument for the binary is a `--config-file=/path/to/config.yaml`.

 Look at the `test-factorial.sh`.
-It demostrates the use of k8s readiness endpoint to check that the service is ready.
+It demostrates the use of k8s readiness endpoint to check for the service readiness.

+Another production-scale example of Goblocks App is my [dosasm](https://dosasm.com) [project](https://github.com/bhmj/dosassembly).

 ## Application config